While in Baltimore recently, I saw bats in the trees. I wanted to find out what species of bats live in Maryland, so I did some research.

 The tip of their dorsal hair is light gray, with a brown pelage.
 The evening bat has robust jaws compared to other insectivorous bats.

 The hoary bat can usually be seen alone in trees along the borders of forests.
-You can also see them over lakes and other open areas and in coniferous forests.
+You can also see them over lakes, other open areas, and coniferous forests.
 Hoary bats do not like to fly until it is dark.

 The Indiana Bat is a midsize, social species of bat found in the eastern part of the United States.

 Their colors vary from dark brown to black.
 The Indiana bat measures from 4.1 to 4.9 cm and weighs about 7g.

 The Indiana bat is an insectivore and eats flies, moths, bees, wasps, midges, ants, mosquitoes, and beetles.
 They live in wooded areas, where they can be found roosting in trees.